tfourj/immich-public-proxy/README.md

 If it is a valid share URL, the proxy fetches just those assets via local API and returns them to the visitor as an individual image or gallery.

-If the shared link is expired or any of the assets have been put in the Immich trash, it will not return those.
+If the shared link has expired or any of the assets have been put in the Immich trash, it will not return those.

 ## Configuration